PROJECTS

 Invisible Visible explores relationships between systems rendered invisible that exist all around us.
 A multi-disciplinary project including sculpture and video installation, photography, and writings, created as an act of acknowledgement for the many lives involved in factory farming: the chickens and the workers, together subjected to the suffering created by our industrial food system.

-An ongoing series about finding recovery, documenting the complicatedness of partnership, motherhood, raising two kids.
-The series looks at connection, escape, awakening, and the pendulums between joy, frustration, gratitude, resentment, blessings, guilt, and invisibility.
+An ongoing series: sobriety, partnership, motherhood, raising two kids.
+Can photographs describe connection, escape, awakening, and the expanses between joy, frustration, gratitude, resentment, blessings, guilt, and invisibility.
 There is an invisible labor, a magical architecture, a spirituality in motherhood.
-Becoming a mother cracked open a fragility to everything, a weight of responsibility, and flood of issues I didn’t want to repeat.
-To pay attention to each other’s realities is to remain in awe.
+Becoming a mother cracked open a fragility to everything, a weight of responsibility, and flood of issues to not repeat.
+To pay attention to one another’s realities is to remain in awe.

 Selection of video shorts and experiments.

 Ongoing: creation of objects and surfaces made from collections of found material.
-(Cicada skins, pigeon feathers, alewives, dead bees, quagga mollusks, dog hair, dogwood tree cotton, parkway sycamore branches)
+(Cicada skins, pigeon feathers, alewives, dead bees, quagga mollusks, dog hair, cottonwood tree seeds, parkway sycamore branches)

 Video projection is viewable dusk-midnight from the interior-facing windows of 21c Chicago.
 Holding Rhythm is an experimental video that weaves together vast landscapes with captive animals.
 It looks at the contradiction of keeping wild animals in captivity, raises questions about what it means to participate as a spectator, and acknowledges nature’s capacity to calm or soothe.
 How can paying attention to forces and rhythms of our natural world be a guide toward symbiosis, and contribute to pathways toward remedy?